" The Solitary Reaper" by William Wordsworth (1770-1850)

 → The poet urges us to listen, because the deep valley below—

-→ —is completely filled with the echo of her beautiful song.
+→ —is completely filled with the beautiful sound of her singing.

 → The poet says that no nightingale has ever sung—